rafaspimenta/13-TodoApp/readme.md

 ## This simple app is composed by:
 - Controller-based web API
+- NGINX reverse proxy
-- In memory database
+- In-memory database using EF Core
-- Javascript frontend using html and css
+- Javascript frontend using HTML and CSS
+- Docker files for the API and the NGINX

 ## Start Web API
 You should go to the root folder and execute the .NET Core command line: